adedomin/CSC311-game-design/_posts/2015-04-17-Final Project - Walkthrough.md

 ==============

 All of these views get their data from AsyncTasks located in HttpService.
-GetCSVTask fetches the list of all users, GetMessageTask fetches the message from the desktop player for the mobile device player and UploadLocationTask which updates the user's location.
+GetCSVTask fetches the list of all users, GetMessageTask fetches the message from the desktop player for the mobile device player and UploadLocationTask which updates the user's current location.

 [LoginActivity](https://github.com/adedomin/CSC311-FInal-Project/blob/master/app/src/main/java/pw/dedominic/csc311_final_project/LoginActivity.java)
 ======================